 Clear braces work the same way as metal braces.
 The difference is that clear braces use white ceramic brackets that blend in with the color of your teeth and provide a less noticeable appearance.

-Dr. McGrory knows that social media can be brutal.
+Dr. McGrory and Dr. McCarty know that social media can be brutal.
 If you’re feeling insecure about your facial asymmetry, you aren’t alone, and McGrory Orthodontics can help!
-Schedule your free consultation with Dr. McGrory today to learn more!
+Schedule your free consultation with us today to learn more!